kgdunn/pid-book/process-monitoring/process-monitoring.rst

 ..
 FUTURE: show how a scatter plot can be used
 ..
 FUTURE: show how a spectral plot can be used (or a distribution, e.g. size distribution)

 ..
-Software for control charts
+Software for monitoring charts

 	* Quality control charts in R: http://cran.r-project.org/web/packages/qcc/

 Summary
 ==========

-Montgomery and Runger list 5 reasons why control charts are widely used.
-After this section of the book you should understand the following about control charts and process monitoring:
+Montgomery and Runger list 5 reasons why monitoring charts are widely used.
+After this section of the book you should understand the following about the charts and process monitoring:

 	#.
 These tools are proven to improve productivity (i.e. to reduce scrap and rework, as described above), and to increase process throughput.
 	#.
 They detect defective production, consistent with the concept of "doing it right the first time", a mantra that you will increasingly hear in the manufacturing workplace.
 	#.
-A control chart with good limits will prevent over-control of the process.
+A monitoring chart with good limits will prevent over-control of the process.
 Operators are trained not to make process adjustments unless there is a clear warning or alarm from the chart.
 	#.
 The patterns generated by the plots often help determine what went wrong, providing some diagnostic value to the operators.
 We will see a more formal tool for process diagnosis though in the latent variable section.
 	#.
-Control charts are required to judge if a process is stable over time.
+Monitoring charts are required to judge if a process is stable over time.
 A stable process allows us to calculate our process capability, which is an important metric for your customers.

 Exercises
 =========